settylab/atac_metacell_utilities/README.md

-# geneTF
+# ATAC-metacell-utilities

 This repository contains a [`snakemake`](https://snakemake.readthedocs.io/en/stable/) pipeline to produce `gene x TF` matrices representing the regulatory potential of TFs on genes, improved chromVAR deviations scores using custom MOTIF annotations, peak accessibility measurements, and more.

-A `snakemake` pipeline is constructed using a set of *rules* with defined inputs and outputs.
+These outputs are written to the user-provided single cell ATAC and RNA AnnData objects for data portability and reproducibility.

 ## Overview: